Business models for open-source software: Selling without proprietary license

 All of the above methods follows from the traditional approach in the selling software, where Software is licensed for installation and execution on a user- or customer-supplied infrastructure.
 In the classic software product business, revenues typically originate from selling software upgrades to the customer.
 However, it's also practicing selling exactly the same programs or add-ons but without proprietary licensing.
 For example, applications like ardour, radium or fritzing it's completely free software on GPL license but there is a fee to get the official binary, often bundled with tech support or the privileges of attracting developers' attention to adding new functionalities to the program.
+It is also practiced to sell both source code and binaries, as Red Hat did.

 This practice does conform with the free software principles as espoused by the FSF.

-Other
+Other common business models

 Obfuscation of source code

 An approach to allow commercialization under some open-source licenses while still protecting crucial business secrets, intellectual property and technical know-how is obfuscation of source code.
 This approach was used in several cases, for instance by Nvidia in their open-source graphic card device drivers.
 This practice is used to get the open-source-friendly propaganda without bearing the inconveniences.
 There has been debate in the free-software/open-source community on whether it is illegal to skirt copyleft software licenses by releasing source code in obfuscated form, such as in cases in which the author is less willing to make the source code available.
 The general consensus was that while unethical, it was not considered a violation.

 The Free Software Foundation is against this practice.
 The GNU General Public License since version 2 has defined "source code" as "the preferred form of the work for making modifications to it."
 This is intended to prevent the release of obfuscated source code.